akashnaren/cse15l-lab-reports/lab5.md

 Before I get into the steps, I want to state that I deleted any existing forks of the repository I have on my account.
 Here are some images in order to display this process.
 The main gist is that once you enter a repository on Github Website, you travel to the settings of the repository and stay on General and scroll down to see this delete option.:

 ![Image](lab4(1).png)

-After this step I went ahead and deleted lab7 specifically on the repository.
-So then I went ahead and created a new fork for lab7 which will be discussed in later components of the lab.
+Following this action, I went ahead and removed lab7 from the repository.
+So I went ahead and started working on lab7's new fork, which will be covered in following lab components.

 ![Image](lab4(2).png)

 ---
 **Step 4: Log into ieng6**

-For logging into ieng6, I pressed `Ctrl+R` to get the prompt to write the name of the command.
-Now I want to disclose that I generated a SSH Key for ieng6 which allowed me to bypass the password typing after I put the intial ssh command.
+I used the keyboard shortcut "Ctrl+R" to open the command prompt when logging into ieng6.
+Now I want to be clear that after entering the initial ssh command, I created an SSH Key for ieng6 that allowed me to skip typing the password.

 ![Image](lab4(3).png)

 Keys Used: `ssh<enter>`

-The provided output represents a successful SSH connection made by a user named cs15lwi23ahg to the remote server ieng6.ucsd.edu.
-I also went ahead and made sure that I generated SSH Keys for Github which bypasses the password prompt.
-I was able to ensure that I could finally clone using a SSH link alongside the standard url.
+The displayed output shows that a user going by the name of cs15lwi23ahg successfully established an SSH connection to the remote server ieng6.ucsd.edu.
+In order to avoid the password prompt, I made sure to produce SSH Keys for Github as well.
+With the use of an SSH link in addition to the regular url, I was able to make sure that I could eventually clone.

 ---
 **Step 5: Clone your fork of the repository from your Github account**

-I used `Ctrl+R` to get the prompt line to write the name of the command.
-This all occured while on the remote computer.
+To open the prompt line and type the command name, I used the keyboard shortcut "Ctrl+R".
+All of this took place on the remote computer.

 The command that we need for this step would be `Git clone <ssh link>`.
 In this case, the ssh link is `git@github.com:invisiblecuteman/lab7.git` so the overall command would be `Git clone git@github.com:invisiblecuteman/lab7.git`.